vectronic/rollup-plugin-node-globals/readme.md

 Plus `process.nextTick` and `process.browser` are optimized to only pull in themselves and __dirname and __filename point to the file on disk

-Only option beyond the default plugin ones is an optional basedir which is used for resolving __dirname and __filename.
+Only option beyond the default plugin ones is an optional `baseDir` which is used for resolving __dirname and __filename.

 # examples